ssshhheeeyyy/ssshhheeeyyy/README.md

 - 🔭 I’m currently working on a Next.js app.
 - 🌱 I'm also currently learning Python.
-- 👩‍💻 My main projects live [here](https://sheyladelossantos.onrender.com/), check it out!
+- 👩‍💻 My main projects live [here](https://sheyladelossantos.onrender.com/), check them out!
 - 🔗 Let's connect on [LinkedIn](https://www.linkedin.com/in/sheyladelossantos/)!

 Excited to hear from you!
 [Email](mailto:delossantosshey@gmail.com) me to collaborate or just to say hi! ✨